 In summary, I believe that real estate is the best way for Americans to build wealth today.
 However, you have to understand the terms and the math.
 One of those is DCR.

-For more must-know insights about the REI game, check out my free training for getting started as a real estate investor.
+For more must-know insights about the REI game, register for my Real Estate Training — for FREE.

 Use this information well, get better deals, and be great,